 God patiently waits for people to come to Christ.

 God gives time for people to come to Him.
 He is longsuffering.
-Jesus has not come yet because there are still people who haven’t come to Christ.
-God is longsuffering because He wants to see those people come to Him.
+Jesus has not come yet because some still haven’t come to Christ.
+God is longsuffering because He wants to see them come to Him.
 God’s longsuffering also leads people to repentance (Romans 2:4).